 Notable employment law cases include:

-Al Tarkait v Kuwait Oil Corporation EAT 2017: Appeal by wheelchair bound employee that his dismissal was not on grounds of his disability – to be heard.
+Al Tarkait v Kuwait Oil Corporation EAT 2017: Appeal by wheelchair bound employee that his dismissal was not on grounds of his disability.

 Ackleton & Others v Paynes Stores & Anor.
 2016: Complex employment status/partnership dispute which was heard by the EAT and resolved in favour of employer client